nrwl/nx/nx-dev/nx-dev/public/documentation/latest/react/api-nest/generators/application.md

 Type: `boolean`

-Split the project configuration into <projectRoot>/project.json rather than including it inside workspace.json.
+Split the project configuration into <projectRoot>/project.json rather than including it inside workspace.json

 ### tags

 Type: `string`

-Add tags to the application (used for linting).
+Add tags to the application (used for linting)

 ### unitTestRunner